emilyjspencer/dancewear-app/README.md

 Need to implement search functionality.
 Have only seen typeaheads in the real world created in Angular using a custom RxJS operator, so requires research

-# Improvements

-Would like to ideally implement a fully reusable Modal that uses the concept of portals - to inject the Modal outside of the typical DOM structure, using the index.js file and hooks to define where to inject the modal.

-Common approach in React, not so much in Angular - where content projection tends to be used, unless using third parties such as Angular Material.

 # Modifications